LGenzoli/Mck-Fire-Archive/README.md

 This README outlines the scripts used to complete the analysis for:

-> **"Debris flows suppressed riverine metabolism following high-severity wildfire on the Klamath River, California"**
+> **"Debris flows suppressed riverine productivity and respiration following high-severity wildfire on the Klamath River, California"**

 ## Notes